fregante/text-field-edit/readme.md

 <img align="right" width="360" src="https://user-images.githubusercontent.com/1402241/55075820-e3645800-50ce-11e9-8591-9195c3cdfc8a.gif">

-> Insert text in a textarea and input[text] (supports Firefox and Undo, where possible)
+> Insert text in a `textarea` and `input[type=text]` (supports Firefox and Undo, where possible)

-The text will be inserted after the cursor and it will replace any text that's selected, acting like a `paste` would.
+The text will be inserted **after the cursor** or it will replace any text that's selected, acting like a `paste` would.

-This is useful when creating "editor" buttons, to add text or wrap the selected text.
-For example, this module is used by [indent-textarea](https://github.com/fregante/indent-textarea).
+You should use this instead of setting the `field.value` directly because:

+- it doesn't break the undo history (in supported browsers)
-An `input` event will also be dispatched, with `event.inputType === 'insertText'`.
+- it fires an `input` event (with `event.inputType === 'insertText'`)
+- it's the most efficient way of adding/replacing selected text in a field
+- it's cross-browser (modern browsers)

 It uses `document.execCommand('insertText')` in Chrome (which has **Undo** support) and it replicates its behavior in Firefox (without Undo support until [this bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1220696) is solved).